Attar’s hope was that his birds quest could serve as a mirror we can use to become more self aware. Here is Attar’s verse at the poems conclusion:

 How will you know the truths religion speaks While your’re philosophizing with the Greeks?
 How can you be a man of faith while you’re still wrapped in their philosophic lore?
 If someone traveling on love’s Way should say ‘Philosophy’, he doesn’t know loves way; […] Philosophy, though, snares you with its ‘why’s And ‘how’s, and it mostly ensnares the wise. […] Medina’s wisdom is enough, my friend, Throw dirt on Greece, and all that Greece might send.4

 Attar sees that love is the true path to wisdom and God, and that Greek philosophy leads us away from love.

 I have to disagree with Attar.

 Generally, Greek philosophers saw love and the proper practice of it as the key to self awareness and self improvement.
-Take Plato for example, he thought that the sight of beauty quickens love which through the use of reason leads to the truth.
-Philosophy, is after all, a love of wisdom.

 Generally speaking, proper reason mirrors proper love in the Greek philosophical tradition; one cannot reason well without love or love well without reason; reason and love act in harmony when either is done well.